NVIDIA/aistore/docs/lifecycle_node.md

 or shutdown post-rebalance state unconfirmed, and does not necessarily prevent decommission finalization.

-To transition several nodes together, name them in one command - see [Batch Operations](#batch-operations) - rather than issuing requests one after another.
+To transition several nodes together, specify them in one command - see [Batch Operations](#batch-operations) - rather than issuing requests one after another.

 ## Clearing Maintenance State